MariusBrtn/mir/README.md

 This repository documents the development of MIR from its first functional prototype.

+## License

+MIR is released under the Apache License 2.0.

+This project is intended to encourage learning, research and collaboration.
+Commercial use is permitted under the terms of the Apache 2.0 License.

+See the [LICENSE](LICENSE) file for details.

 New hardware modules, documentation and software will be added progressively.